As Australia’s most populous, oldest and largest city, Sydney is a magnet for tourists that come from all over the world.

-- Airports - The main airport is the Sydney Airport, well known as Kingsford Smith Airport.
-There are other airports which can also be used when coming to Australia, like Melbourne, Brisbane and Perth.
+- Airports - The main airport is Sydney Airport, well known as Kingsford Smith Airport.
+Other airports can also be used when coming to Australia, like Melbourne, Brisbane, and Perth.

-- Travel Insurance - A travel insurance, which is supposed to cover medical expenses, lost luggage and other issues while traveling, is always suggested to the tourists before they start their journeys.
+- Travel Insurance - Travel insurance, which is supposed to cover medical expenses, lost luggage, and other issues while traveling, is always suggested to the tourists before they start their journeys.

 Sydney Weather Averages (Temperatures)

 Average High/Low Temperature